SecureIdentityAlliance/osia/README.md

 pip install Sphinx Pillow sphinxcontrib-httpdomain sphinxcontrib-plantuml sc-oa
 ```

-UML diagrams are built with PlantUML and Java 8.
+UML diagrams are built with PlantUML and Java.
 They must be installed separately.

 Build: